vhagar-eden/ffxi-projects/addons/windower 4 addons/Spoils/ReadMe.md

 * Shows all items currently in the treasure pool
 * Automatically updates when items drop, are lotted, or distributed
 * Drag the display anywhere — position is saved automatically
-* Simple `//lua load Spoils` command to get started
 * Minimal resource usage and clean, readable layout
+* Simply type `//lua load Spoils` in game to load the addon

 ### 📁 Installation